dotnet/docs/docs/fsharp/language-reference/copy-and-update-record-expressions.md

 ## Remarks

-Records and anonymous records are immutable by default, so that there is no update to an existing record possible.
+Records and anonymous records are immutable by default, so it is not possible to update an existing record.
 To create an updated record all the fields of a record would have to be specified again.
 To simplify this task a *copy and update expression* can be used.
 This expression takes an existing record, creates a new one of the same type by using specified fields from the expression and the missing field specified by the expression.

 This can be useful when you have to copy an existing record, and possibly change some of the field values.